DTW-DanWard/OctopusDeployUtilities/docs/Rationale.md

 ## If Automation is the Future, Configuration Validation is Required

 As we speed up the overall code/infrastructure deployment process - via automated builds & code testing, automated deployments, infrastructure as code, etc. - automating the configuration *and validation* of your deployment system becomes another critical task.
 This is **especially** true considering most if not all of your configuration was probably entered by hand via the GUI.
 Manually reviewing your whole configuration every now and then just isn't sufficient.
-And you don't want to wait to discover the problem *after* a project has been deployed to production.
+And you don't want to wait to discover a problem *after* a project has been deployed to production.

 ## Changes Over Time